coin1337/ChaosClicker/README.md

 # ChaosClicker
-external universal autoclicker made in C#
+external universal autoclicker made in C# for windows operating systems

 make pull requests please this shit is ass